 To start with, PesaZone is the most simplified peer to peer lending application in Kenya.
 Peer to peer lending is a form of borrowing where one person with money lends money to someone else who needs money.

 But there has to be a referee who oversees the transactions and makes sure that the debtor pays back the money to the lender.

-So I have 500Ksh and you need 500Ksh, let’s meet at PesaZone so I can lend you the money and in case you refuse to pay back, PesaZone already has your details, so they can list you on CRB or follow up and penalize you.
+So I have 500Ksh, and you need 500Ksh, let’s meet at PesaZone so I can lend you the money, and in case you refuse to pay back, PesaZone already has your details, so they can list you on CRB or follow up and penalise you.
 I hope you got what I was trying to explain there.

 How to borrow from PesaZone Loan App

 How to Increase Your Loan Limit